mrgargsir/HEWPExcelADDins/README.md

 4. **Copy Current Worksheet** – Create duplicates of the active sheet quickly.
 5. **Feet ⇄ Meter Converter** – Convert  imperial to metric unit with one click.
 6. **Meter ⇄ Feet Converter** – Convert  metric to imperial unit with one click.
-7. **Toggle Sign** – Instantly switch selected values between positive and negative.
+7. **Meter ⇄ Kg Converter** – Convert  Meter to Kilogram unit with One click.
-8. **Steel Weight Calculator** – Convert running meters Rebar Length to kilograms based on entered diameter and put this value below of selected total row cell .
+8. **Toggle Sign** – Instantly switch selected values between positive and negative.
 9. **Formulas To Constant** – Convert all formulas in the sheet to static values.
 10. **Insert Rows** – Insert any number of rows at selected cell.
 11. **Copy Active Sheet** – Make any number of copies of active sheet.